lambdaclass/cairo-by-example/content/en/examples/clone_and_copy.md

     // foo(arr); <- fails to compile, as main doesn't own the array anymore }
 ```
-Try it out running `cairo-run clone_copy.cairo --available-gas 20000` in your terminal.
+Try it out running `cairo-run --single-file clone_copy.cairo --available-gas 20000` in your terminal.

 An example of deriving the Copy trait: